ibm-cloud-docs/cis-cli-plugin/cis-cli-plugin.md

                                "sha1_support":
                                    Enable support for legacy user agents that do not support certificates signed with modern SHA-2 signatures.
                                "tls_client_auth":
-                                   TLS client certificate presented for authentication on origin pull. (enterprise plan only) "true_client_ip_header":
+                                   TLS client certificate presented for authentication on origin pull.
+(Enterprise plan only) "true_client_ip_header":
-                                   CIS will send the end user’s IP address in the True-Client-IP header. (enterprise plan only)
+                                   CIS will send the end user’s IP address in the True-Client-IP header.
+(Enterprise plan only)
                                "waf":
                                    A Web Application Firewall (WAF) blocks requests that contain malicious content.
                                "websockets":